Claudio Muñoz (footballer, born 1984)

 Claudio Andrès Muñoz Camilo (born December 2, 1984) is a Chilean footballer who plays as a defender.

 Club career

 A product of Universidad Católica youth system, he is a well remembered player of Huachipato from 2012 to 2016.
 In 2008, he played abroad for the Venezuelan club Unión Atlético Maracaibo.

 In Chile, he also played for Provincial Osorno, Universidad de Concepción, Unión La Calera, Deportes Antofagasta and San Marcos de Arica, where he became the team captain.

 His last club was Tulsa Roughnecks in the 2018 USL.

 International career

 He made two appearances for the Chile national team in 2006 and 2007.

 Post-retirement

-Following his retirement, he made his home in Tulsa, Oklahoma and has continued with his studies as a soccer coach.
-He works as coach and director of West Side Alliance Soccer Club with men and women players.
+Following his retirement, Muñoz made his home in Tulsa, Oklahoma, and has continued with his studies as a soccer coach.
+He works as coach and technical director of West Side Alliance Soccer Club with men and women players.